marijaaleksovska/ConsoleApp-projects/Online library management/Exercise-Description.md

       Delete existing book
       Print all rented books

-NOTE: C# and OOP Test
+NOTE: C# and OOP Test and I had 100 out of 100 points!